SuperSecureHuman/ROS-Map-Master/README.md

 * Differential drive with ROS Control

 The car is able to move around in the environment, and the sensors are able to provide data to the ROS system.

+## Issues Faced (Major ones)

+* [SOLVED] Velodyne kept crashing the system, and we had to use a custom fork of the simulator, modify the tf tree and gaussian kernel to be more memory effiecient.
+This largely solved the issue in my case, while other members had to reduce the number of rays and update frequency of the sensor.

+* [SOLVED] Crashes when using explore node.
+This was solved by modifying the BFS algorithm to be more memory efficient.

+* The robot moves randomly sometimes not reaching the nav goal.
+This is a major issue, and we are still trying to figure out the cause.
+If this issue is sorted, then all the uses of turtle bot can be replaced with this bot, and we can have a fully custom robot.

+## Possible Future Work

+[ ] Multi Robot Exploration - Currently entire stack crashes when trying to launch exploration with multiple bot.
+Need to first confirm if its a resource availablity or code optimization issue.

+[ ] Map Merge for 3d